brittanyrw/git/README.md

 ## 👩🏾‍💻 Command Line
 ![Screenshots of the command line](imgs/command-line-header.png) The command line is a text interface that you can use to run commands on your computer.
-Mac (Terminal) and Windows (Command Prompt) computers both come with default command lines.
-You can find and open these command lines by searching for the name (Terminal or Command Prompt) on your computer.
+Mac (Terminal) and Windows (Powershell) computers both come with default command lines.
+You can find and open these command lines by searching for the name (Terminal or Powershell) on your computer.

 ### Alternative Command Lines
 * [iTerm2 (Mac)](https://iterm2.com/): Powerful terminal replacement for macOS